yji0728/UI-TARS/README.md

 </p>

 We also offer a **UI-TARS-desktop** version, which can operate on your **local personal device**.
 To use it, please visit [https://github.com/bytedance/UI-TARS-desktop](https://github.com/bytedance/UI-TARS-desktop).
 To use UI-TARS in web automation, you may refer to the open-source project [Midscene.js](https://github.com/web-infra-dev/Midscene).
+**❗Notes**: Since Qwen 2.5vl based models ultilizes absolute coordinates to ground objects, please kindly refer to our illustration about how to process coordinates in this <a href="README_coordinates.md">guide</a>.

 ## Updates
 - 🌟 2025.04.16: We shared the latest progress of the UI-TARS-1.5 model in our [blog](https://seed-tars.com/1.5), which excels in playing games and performing GUI tasks, and we open-sourced the [UI-TARS-1.5-7B](https://huggingface.co/ByteDance-Seed/UI-TARS-1.5-7B).